lm-b/PlantarSoftTissueSeg/README.md

 * MATLAB code was run on windows and Liunux systems (Win 7, 10; Ubuntu 12)
 * Python code for caffe run on Win 7.
 * All other O.S. have not been tested

+#### Licensing and copyright
+The omission of a license from this repository is intentional.
+The authors retain copyright and do not authorize use or reproduction beyond that required to comply with licensing of the open-source contributions used within this work.
+We are supportive of academic and nonprofit research sharing.
+If you are interested in using this work in whole or part, please reach out.